michaeldmcqueen/resources.gmt.com-website/_woh_resources/3-pretrip-meetings/touch-base-pre-trip-meeting.md

 **YOUR CUSTOMER ACCOUNT**

-* Personal “Influencer” devotions will be available in the spring- they’re designed to prepare the hearts of your participants for service and growth!
+* Personal “Equipped” devotions will be available in the spring- they’re designed to prepare the hearts of your participants for service and growth!

 **UPDATES**